Sampaguita Pictures: History

 Sampaguita Pictures was established in the last quarter of 1937.
 Its first feature-length film was Bituing Marikit, starring Elsa Oria and Rogelio dela Rosa.
 It was a box-office hit.
 The company continued to make films in the action, musical, horror and suspense genres.

 Before World War II began, and the Japanese occupied the Philippines, several Sampaguita films enjoyed box office success in the region.
 Some of them employed the famous tandem of Carmen Rosales and Rogelio dela Rosa, like Panambitan, Pagsuyo, Jazmin and many more.
 But the first film made at the Sampaguita studio by Carmen and Rogelio was Takipsilim.

-After the war ended and the Philippines declares its independence from the United States, Sampaguita made several war pictures in 1946, including Guerilyera, with Carmen and newcomer Celso Baltazar, Maynila, the comeback picture of Corazon Noble featuring Tita Duran, and Isumpa mo Giliw, with husband-and-wife team Angel Esmeralda and Corazon Noble.
+After the war ended and the Philippines was granted its independence by the United States, Sampaguita made several war pictures in 1946, including Guerilyera, with Carmen and newcomer Celso Baltazar, Maynila, the comeback picture of Corazon Noble featuring Tita Duran, and Isumpa mo Giliw, with husband-and-wife team Angel Esmeralda and Corazon Noble.

 After several war musicals became popular, the studio created a new star team with real husband and wife Pancho Magalona and Tita Duran.
 They made several hits including Bulaklak Na Walang Pangalan, Huwag Ka Nang Magtampo, Sa Isang Sulyap Mo Tita, and Sa Isang Halik Mo Pancho.

 In 1950, the studios were hit by fire and hundreds of film prints were destroyed.
 But in 1951, they top-billed the unknown Tessie Agana, the daughter of Linda Estrella, in her first lead role in Roberta, with another child actor Boy Alano and the film became the highest-grossing Philippine film of all time.

 In the early fifties several actors appeared in the studio's productions, including Alicia Vergel and her husband César Ramírez in Ukkala, Diwani, the Philippine folk hero Bernardo Carpio, MN and many more.

-In 1952 the half-Filipino half-American Gloria Romero made her first full-length film as the partner of Cesar Ramirez in an action costume picture Palasig.
+In 1952 the Filipino-American Gloria Romero made her first full-length film as the partner of Cesar Ramirez in an action costume picture Palasig.

 Another famous husband-and-wife team were Rita Gomez and Ric Rodrigo.
 They were popular together in their film Diyosa.